PaulAustin/teakblocks/design/kudos-and-lessons.md

 ## August 30

+### Kudos files (this log)
 Set up this Kudos and lessons log.

-Gogin to work on cleaning up the config dialogs.
+Going to work on cleaning up the config dialogs.
 Need gesture to bring up config for block.
 At least a place holder.
 Perhaps double tap.

+### Moved from JSHint to [ESLint](https://www.npmjs.com/package/eslint)
+JSHint is not aware of ES6 features used by teak (template strings).
+Also, JSHint Atom.io plugin is in the deprecated state.
+The new plugin, [linter-ESLint](https://atom.io/packages/linter-eslint), works well.
+First set of fixes are submitted with this note.
+More rules may be turned on.
+As an example of tweaks, ```no-console``` was switched from 'error' to 'warn'